2001 Boston Red Sox season

 In mid-August, manager Jimy Williams was dismissed by general manager Dan Duquette; Joe Kerrigan, who had been the team's pitching coach, served as manager for the remainder of the season.
+The 2001 Red Sox allowed the most stolen bases in a season in the live-ball era, with 223, breaking the record of 216 set by the 1986 Philadelphia Phillies.

 The end of the regular season was pushed back from September 30 to October 7 due to the September 11 attacks.
 The Red Sox only played 161 games, as their rained out game of September 10 against the Yankees in New York was not rescheduled, as it had no bearing on the postseason.